How Much Can You Save with Solar Panels in the Philippines?

 3. VAT Exemption on Equipment

 Republic Act 9513 exempts solar panels, inverters, and all installation components from Value Added Tax.
-This 12% VAT exemption reduces your upfront installation cost directly — a ₱500,000 system saves you approximately ₱60,000 in VAT that you would otherwise pay on non-exempt equipment.
+This 12% VAT exemption reduces your upfront installation cost directly — a ₱500,000 system saves you approximately ₱60,000 in VAT.
 SolarPro Install applies this exemption to every project.

 Bonus: Meralco Rate Protection